 15. Discover the versatility of a kitchen trolley

-We have sung the praises of the humble kitchen trolley many a time, but they are just a great storage idea, especially for a small kitchen.
-You can move them around the space so they never feel like they are in the way and are filled with handy extra storage space, and you can use the top ads extra counter space too.
-Oh and they look lovely!
+You can move them around the space so they never feel like they are in the way and are filled with handy extra storage space, and you can use the top as extra counter space too.
+Oh, and they look lovely!

 16. Or create instant extra kitchen space with a couple of trollies